artsy/artsy.github.io/_posts/2017-04-14-artsy-technology-stack-2017.md

 By 2015 we doubled our "for sale" inventory and aggregated 4,000 of the world's leading galleries and 60 art fairs.
 We also launched two new businesses: commercial auctions and online media.

 Finally, in 2016 we, again, doubled our paid gallery network size to become the largest gallery network in the world and grew to become the most-read online art publication as our highly engaging editorial traffic ballooned 320%.
-We also launched a platform to bid in live auctions and a consignments service with most major auction houses.
+We also launched a platform to bid in live auctions and a consignments service with all major auction houses.

 # The Artsy Business in 2017